GLOBAL MEASLES VACCINATION DRIVE TO PROTECT UP TO 45 MILLION CHILDREN

 - Kenya, where up to 7 million children will receive the measles-rubella vaccine.

 - Nepal, where nearly 3 million children will receive the measles-rubella vaccine.

 - Somalia, where around 1.4 million children will receive the measles vaccine in the continuation of a campaign that began last year.

 - South Sudan, where over 2.5 million children will receive the measles vaccine.

 As well as funding preventive measles and measles-rubella vaccination campaigns, Gavi supports the introduction of measles-containing vaccines into routine immunisation programmes across the developing world.
 In order to encourage countries to strengthen routine immunisation and reach unvaccinated children, Gavi also supports subnational measles campaigns and enhanced routine immunisation activities targeted at reaching previously missed children.

-The Vaccine Alliance also provides funding to the M&RI to support their work responding to measles outbreaks in developing countries.
-With Gavi’s support, M&RI has vaccinated 54 million children during measles outbreaks alone between 2012 and 2018.
+The Vaccine Alliance also provides funding to the M&RP to support their work responding to measles outbreaks in developing countries.
+With Gavi’s support, M&RP has vaccinated 54 million children during measles outbreaks alone between 2012 and 2018.

 Between 2000-2018 the Vaccine Alliance’s support for measles vaccinations has reached over 118 million children through routine immunisation and more than 524 million children through measles and measles-rubella vaccination campaigns.